ElAwbery/Lucky_Egg/README.md

 14. Replaced home built template engine with Jinja2:

-     - wrote base template .html file with four child templates for pokemon species stages
+     - Added base template .html file with four child templates for pokemon species stages
-     - wrote function to render templates for pokemon species
+     - Added function to render templates for pokemon species
-     - updated HTML variables in application code
+     - Updated HTML variables in application code

 Thanks to [@meaningness](https://twitter.com/Meaningness) for advice on architectural design, and code review.